MrZanerson/ClickOnlyOnce/README.md

 # ClickOnce Initial Access - Signed with leaked Certificates
 #program.cs change the shellcode of your own
-#Inject into a .dont process perhap
+#Inject into a .dont process perhaps